ludericv/information-market/README.md

 ```bash
 git clone https://github.com/ludericv/information-market.git
 ```
-Then, navigate into the newly create folder and create a new python virtual environment:
+Then, navigate into the newly created folder, create a new python virtual environment and install the required python packages:
 ```bash
 cd information-market
 python -m venv infomarket-env